The Real Poop

-How does one become a journalist in a world catering more to digital media bloggers?
-There is room for both.
-Corporate media like magazines, newspapers, radio, television and websites are still in need of professional journalists.
-Professional journalism is not what you read when you skim Perez Hilton’s blog.
-A professional journalist is someone who attended journalism school or has put in many years at a media conglomerate.
-In journalism school, you will learn the basics of American media history, the ins and outs of researching, how to report a news story, how to write a news story with a narrative arch or structure and how to edit.
-If you earn your master's degree, you will focus on one field such as broadcast, digital, newspaper or magazine.
+In journalism school, you'll learn the basics of American media history, the ins and outs of researching, how to report a news story, how to write a news story with a narrative arc or structure, and how to edit.
+If you earn your master's degree, you'll focus on one field, such as broadcast, digital, newspaper, or magazine reporting.